Austin Proehl: Tennessee Titans

-On September 3, 2018, Proehl was signed to the Tennessee Titans' practice squad, but was released the following day.
+On September 3, 2018, Proehl was signed to the practice squad of the Tennessee Titans, but was released the following day.

 Los Angeles Rams

 On October 23, 2018, Proehl was signed to the Los Angeles Rams practice squad.

 Proehl signed a reserve/future contract with the Rams on February 6, 2019.
 He was waived during final roster cuts on August 30, 2019.

 Seattle Dragons

 In October 2019, Proehl was drafted by the XFL to play for the Seattle Dragons.
 On February 8, 2020, Proehl caught 14-yard and 57-yard touchdown passes from Brandon Silvers, the former being the first touchdown in XFL history.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Proehl had a tryout with the Chicago Bears on August 17, 2020.

 San Francisco 49ers

 On January 4, 2021, Proehl signed a reserve/future contract with the San Francisco 49ers.
 He was waived on May 17, 2021.